zenangst/Gray/README.md

 ### How it works

 Under the hood, **Gray** simply configures which app should be forced to use the light aqua appearance.
-You can achieve this without installing the **Gray** by merely running a terminal command.
+You can achieve this without installing **Gray** by merely running a terminal command.

 ```fish
 defaults write com.apple.dt.Xcode NSRequiresAquaSystemAppearance -bool YES